OpenJKSoftware/j-pandas-datalib/readme.md

 ### Bump / Release Version

 - Trigger [Version Bump](https://github.com/OpenJKSoftware/j-pandas-datalib/actions/workflows/version-bump.yml) pipeline with appropriate target.
-- Merge the created PullRequest
+- Merge the created PullRequest.
+Name: `:shipit: Bump to Version: <versionnumber>`
 - This will create a Tag on `main`
-- Create a realease from this Tag.
-The Pipeline will automatically push to [Pypi](https://pypi.org/project/j-pandas-datalib/)
+- Create a release from this Tag.
+A Pipeline will automatically push to [Pypi](https://pypi.org/project/j-pandas-datalib/)